Articles

 Multilingual questionnaires with AI

 Maria also shows how the same form can be maintained in multiple languages without duplicating Questionnaires.
 A default language is set on the Questionnaire, a target language is chosen, and an AI-based interface generates translations for item text and answer labels.
-These translations are stored using standard FHIR translation extensions and can be reviewed and edited.
+These translations are stored in a Questionnaire using standard FHIR translation extensions and can be reviewed and edited.
 Switching the active language re-renders the form (for example, English vs French) from the same underlying Questionnaire definition.

 Future AI directions in SDC